MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 > ![Embed survey in an email](media/embed-ques-email.png "Embed a survey in an email")

 > [!NOTE]
-> You can't embed the question in an email if you have added any branching rules or shuffled the questions in a survey.
+> You can't embed the question in an email if you have enabled question shuffling in a survey.

 <a name="use-email-templates"></a>